vanntoru/math-speed-master/README.md

 one-digit addition problems.
 Two-digit numbers never end with zero (10, 20, ...
 90
 are excluded) and roughly half of the problems include a carry so students can practice bridging through the tens place.

+### Session History

+Each training run is appended to `reflex_log.csv` in the project directory.
+The history window lets you review past results and graph reaction times.
+Entries can also be removed via the **選択セッションを削除** button.
+Deleting a session rewrites the CSV immediately and cannot be undone, so back up the file manually if you want to keep old records.